 Types of lunges

-Side lunges are one of the most popular among athletes because they are perfect for working the inner and outer sides of the quads alike.
+Side lunges are one of the most popular lunges among athletes because they are perfect for working the inner and outer sides of the quads alike.
 They are done in the same way as the classic lunges, but with a wide step to the side instead of to the front.

-When resting your foot, you should bring your hip back and lean your trunk slightly forward, but try not to lean it to the side, so that your weight falls on the leg that you have moved.
+Side Lunges are made supporting the foot.
+You should bring your hip back and lean your trunk slightly forward, but try not to lean it to the side, so that your weight falls on the leg that you have moved.
 When you reach this position, you will have to push with the weight-bearing leg to get back to the starting position and repeat the procedure with the other leg.

 Dumbbells are commonly used to perform lunges because of how easy and comfortable they are to use when doing them.
-This type of lunge, recommended in strength training, will help tone your legs, abs and glutes with much more effective results, since adding weight to the exercise activates more muscles.
+This type of dumbbell lunges, recommended in strength training, will help tone your legs, abs and glutes with much more effective results, since adding weight to the exercise activates more muscles.

 A dumbbell should be held in each hand with arms down and close to the body.
 Be careful!
 Make sure you pick the right weight for your workout.
 Next, you will have to perform a classic stride to the front and bend both knees at the same time to lower your body until the back knee touches the ground.